basic usageuse Telemetry;my = Telemetry.new;# execute some codemy = Telemetry.new;my = - ; # creates Telemetry::Period objectsay "Code took $period<wallclock> microseconds to execute";

 Telemetry::Period does role Associative, which provides the following routines:

-Associative is actually a parameterized role which can use different classes for keys and values.
-As seen at the top of the document, by default it coerces to
+Associative, as the definition above shows, is actually a parameterized role which can use different classes for keys and values.
+As seen at the top of the document, by default it coerces the key to

 Mu for value.